badlydrawnrob/anki/source/docs/highlight/index.md

               colors.less
 ```

-The easiest way to change the colors for the `code string` and `pre block` fields is to edit the `--color-code-light` and `--color-code-dark` variables in your Anki cards.
+The easiest way to change the colors for the `code string` and `code block` fields is to edit the `--color-code-light` and `--color-code-dark` variables in your Anki cards.
 This will overwrite the defaults.

 ### Change colors